react-native-webrtc/react-native-webrtc/Documentation/BasicUsage.md

 ## Registering Globals

-You'll only really need to use this function if you are mixing project development with libraries that use browser based WebRTC functions.
+You'll only really need to use this function if you're mixing project development with libraries that use browser based WebRTC functions.
 Also applies if you are making your project compatible with react-native-web.

 ```javascript
 registerGlobals();